 Does Hormone Replacement Therapy Always Work for Hair Loss?

 Research on the link between hormone therapy and hair loss is still ongoing.
-Getting HRT to treat hair loss while being in the unknown about its effectiveness can cost you in the end.
+Getting HRT to treat hair loss while being unaware of its effectiveness can cost you in the end.
 You might get an expensive procedure only to learn that it is not working for you.
-Moreover, hormone replacement therapy can increase the risk of uterine and breast cancer.
+Moreover, hormone therapy can increase the risk of uterine and breast cancer.

 Initially, it can also cause vaginal bleeding, tenderness in the breasts, stomach pain, headache, and indigestion.
-Before getting hormone replacement therapy, you need to consult with your doctor about other treatment options.
-Is treating hair loss with hormone replacement therapy the only available option?
+Before getting HRT, you need to consult with your doctor about other treatment options.

 Should You Get Hair Transplant or Hormone Therapy?

-The problem with hormone replacement therapy is that it has its risks.
+The problem with HRT is that it has its risks.
 It can have serious health consequences.
 Moreover, we don’t know for sure that it will work.
 Research on it is still ongoing, so there is no definitive answer to this question.

 On the other hand, this isn’t the case with hair transplant surgery.
 Once you have it done, your hair will continue to grow.
 Keep in mind that it only works for women whose hair loss is not diffuse.
 That’s because they’ll have areas on their scalp where hair follicles are not affected by hormones.